AntonDatsik/file_converter/README.md

 # file_converter

-Django application for convert html links and files to PDF format.
+Django application for converting html links and files to PDF format.